Eva Ugalde – Spain

 Leonardo Sagliocca – Italy

 Leonardo Sagliocca is an italian bass-baritone.
 He was born in Florence.
 After an audition with the world famous baritone Gino Bechi, he was encouraged by him to begin the Opera singing career and began singing studies.
 After that, Leonardo Sagliocca continued his formation in the University of Music of Florence, the “Conservatorio Luigi Cherubini” under the scottish soprano Kate Lafferty Gamberucci.
 He finalized his preparation with two great baritones like Rolando Panerai and Leo Nucci.
 In 1998, he won the international competition “William Walton – the actor-singer”, sponsored by The Prince of Wales, Charles.
 During this Master Class he was invited for a scholarship at the Royal Academy of Music of London.
-He performed as soloist in the seasons of Teatro del Maggio Musicale Fiorentino, Festival dei Due Mondi di Spoleto, Sagra Musicale Umbra, Festival Puccini di Torre del Lago, Ravenna Festival, Nuova Cappella di Palazzo, Associazione Musicale Lucchese, Amici della Musica di Firenze, Centro Busoni, Festival Internazionale di San Gimignano, Orchestra da Camera Fiorentina, Centro Internazionale di Musica Antica di Roma, Orchestra della Toscana, Estate Regina, South Bank Centre, Jeszienny Salon Muszyczny, Szceczin, Musiksommer Loisachtal.
-He performed with conductors such as Salvatore Accardo, Claudio Scimone, Alberto Veronesi, Lu Jia, James Lockhart, Massimo De Bernart, Jeffrey Tate, Claudio Desderi, Filippo Maria Bressan, Herbert Handt, Elisabetta Maschio, Giuseppe Lanzetta, Federico Maria Sardelli, Giovan Battista Varoli, Carlomoreno Volpini.
-He has also performed many recitals with piano players, small vocal groups, small orchestras and big orchestras in cities like Barcelona, Madrid, München, Frankfurt, Köln, Kassel, Sczeczin, Innsbruck, Klagenfurt, Zürich, Lugano and in countries like New Zealand, United States and regularly in Japan (Tokyo, Osaka, Nagoya, Fukuoka, Kagoshima, Kumamoto, Niigata).
-He cooperated as talent scout, teacher and soloist singer with the “Maggio Fiorentino Formazione”, the formation agency of the main theater in Florence and one of the more historical and important festivals in Italy, the “Maggio Musicale Fiorentino”.
-He gave regularly masterclasses in China, Russia, South Korea, Poland, Taiwan.
+He performed as soloist in the seasons of Teatro del Maggio Musicale Fiorentino, Festival dei Due Mondi di Spoleto, Sagra Musicale Umbra, Festival Puccini di Torre del Lago, Ravenna Festival, Nuova Cappella di Palazzo, Associazione Musicale Lucchese, Amici della Musica di Firenze, Centro Busoni, Festival Internazionale di San Gimignano, Orchestra da Camera Fiorentina, Orchestra del Teatro Carlo Felice di Genova, Centro Internazionale di Musica Antica di Roma, Tuscia Opera Festival, Orchestra della Toscana, Estate Regina, South Bank Centre, Jeszienny Salon Muszyczny, Musiksommer Loisachtal.
+He performed with conductors such as Salvatore Accardo, Claudio Scimone, Alberto Veronesi, Lu Jia, James Lockhart, Massimo De Bernart, Jeffrey Tate, Claudio Desderi, Filippo Maria Bressan, Herbert Handt, Elisabetta Maschio, Giuseppe Lanzetta, Federico Maria Sardelli, Giovan Battista Varoli, Carlomoreno Volpini, Marco Severi.
+He has also performed many recitals with piano players, small vocal groups, small orchestras and big orchestras in cities like Barcelona, Madrid, München, Frankfurt, Köln, Kassel, Sczeczin, Innsbruck, Klagenfurt, Zürich, Lugano and in countries like New Zealand, United States, Taiwan and regularly in Japan (Tokyo, Osaka, Nagoya, Fukuoka, Kagoshima, Kumamoto, Niigata).
+He cooperated as talent scout, teacher and soloist singer with the “Maggio Fiorentino Formazione”, the formation agency of the Opera House in Florence and one of the more historical and important Festivals in Italy, the “Maggio Musicale Fiorentino”.
+He gave regularly masterclasses in Austria, China, Russia, South Korea, Poland, Japan, Taiwan.
 He recorded for Tactus, Bongiovanni, Kicco Classic, Clavis, Brilliant Classics.
-He is also invited as member of the Jury in important Festivals in Saint Petersburg, Bratislava, Tallinn, Haarlem, Prague, Kaunas, Venice, Sopot, Daugavpils, Jeju.
+He is also invited as member of the Jury in important Festivals in Saint Petersburg, Bratislava, Vienna, Tallinn, Haarlem, Prague, Kaunas, Venice, Sopot, Daugavpils, Jeju, Hong Kong, Turku.
 In September 2016 he founded a new series of Music Festivals in Florence.
 The new Organization, named “Florence Choral” (www.florencechoral.com), produce every year five International Festivals for choirs and orchestras, dedicated and related to the most important personalities of the Florentine Renaissance: Leonardo Da Vinci, Michelangelo Buonarroti, Lorenzo De’ Medici, Sandro Botticelli and Andrea Del Verrocchio.
 Leonardo Sagliocca ia also dedicated to choral conducting and, in the future, to Ensemble and Orchestra conducting.